strimzi/proposals/067-kraft-jbod-support.md

 ### API changes

-A new optional field named `kraftMetadata` will be added to the volume definition in the Strimzi Kafka custom resource API.
+A new optional property named `kraftMetadata` will be added to the volume definition in the Strimzi `Kafka` custom resource API.
-This field will have an Enum value and the supported values will be:
+This property will have an Enum value and the supported values will be:
 * `null` (or not set)
 * `shared`

 The volume marked with `kraftMetadata: shared` will be used to store the metadata log.
-Only one volume in a `type: jbod` storage will be allowed set the `kraftMetadata` field to `shared`.
+In a `type: jbod` storage configuration, only one volume will be permitted to have the `kraftMetadata` property set to `shared`.
 This will be validated in the Cluster Operator and when it is set for multiple volumes at the same time, an `InvalidResourceException` will be thrown.
 It is also possible to not set this option for any volume as well.
 In that case, the operator will decide which volume should be used for the metadata log on its own.